-The Cradle Will Rock: Oberlin Summer Theater Festival serves up its first-ever musical with 1937's agit-prop piece, The Cradle Will Rock.
-House critic Christine Howey calls it "thumping," and "delicious...and you won't need an instruction sheet to find parallels to the political discussions being waged today."
-(See Howey's full review in this issue.)
-It's free, but reservations are required at 440-775- 8169 or [email protected].
+The Cradle Will Rock: Oberlin Summer Theater Festival serves up its first-ever musical with 1937's agitprop piece, The Cradle Will Rock.
+House critic Christine Howey calls it "thumping" and "delicious ... you won't need an instruction sheet to find parallels to the political discussions being waged today."
+It's free through August 4, but reservations are required at 440-775- 8169 or [email protected].

 Legally Blonde The Musical: Despite some solid performances, Beck Center's production of this bubbly musical mostly falls flat.
 "Instead of being a frothy lark," advises critic Howey, "Legally Blonde seems an overly long exercise in trying to have fun."
 Performances continue through August 12.
 Tickets are $10 to $28 at 216-521-2540 or through beckcenter.org.
 Find them at 17801 Detroit Ave. in Lakewood.

 One Night With Janis Joplin: Presented by Cleveland Play House, this regional premiere is both concert experience and reflection on the famous singer's musical roots.
-(See this week's "Get Out" for more information.)
-Performances are set for July 27 through August 19 at Playhouse Square's Allen Theatre, 1407 Euclid Ave.
+Performances continue through August 19 at Playhouse Square's Allen Theatre, 1407 Euclid Ave.
 Tickets are $35 to $65 at 216-241-6000 or clevelandplayhouse.com.